Kavish-Kalra-8/SmartCampusParking/README.md

 ![Project Status](https://img.shields.io/badge/status-complete-green) ![Java Version](https://img.shields.io/badge/java-17%2B-blue)

 ## 📖 Project Overview
-The **Smart Campus Parking System** is a Java based application which is  designed to digitalize and automate the management of parking slots in the university. [cite_start]It solves the problem of tracking the vehicles in the parking slot manually by providing an interface for vehicle entry, exit, fee calculation, and monitoring[cite: 10, 89, 90].
+The **Smart Campus Parking System** is a Java based application which is  designed to digitalize and automate the management of parking slots in the university.
+It solves the problem of tracking the vehicles in the parking slot manually by providing an interface for vehicle entry, exit, fee calculation, and monitoring.

-[cite_start]This project shows the practical usage of concepts of **Object-Oriented Programming (OOP)** such as Inheritance , Polymorphism , Abstraction and Encapsulation in solving real world problems.[cite: 8, 51].
+This project shows the practical usage of concepts of **Object-Oriented Programming (OOP)** such as Inheritance , Polymorphism , Abstraction and Encapsulation in solving real world problems.

 ---